MSM7000

-Apart from the CPU cores the chips contain such hardware as 2D graphics hardware, 3D (OpenGL ES 1.1) graphics hardware, media acceleration hardware (for video decode, etc.), and various interfaces (keyboard, display / MDDI, USB, camera, TV, etc.).
+Apart from the CPU core the chips contain such hardware as 2D graphics hardware, 3D (OpenGL ES 1.1) graphics hardware, media acceleration hardware (for video decode, etc.), and various interfaces (keyboard, display / MDDI, USB, camera, TV, etc.).
 They also contain an AXI controller, a kind of memory control unit.

 They are widely used in smartphones produced by HTC Corporation (including both Windows Mobile and Android devices), Sony Ericsson, LG Group, Samsung, ZTE, and also other devices like the Zeebo.

 MSM7200, MSM7200A, MSM7201, MSM7201A

 The A versions have higher specs (frequencies) and a smaller manufacturing process (65 nm vs. 90 nm).
 The 7x01 versions have a different radio than the 7x00 versions.